VidyoAPI-SDK/twilio-to-vidyo-migration-sample/README.md

 * enumerate attached cameras, microphones and speakers & allow users to select the device to use
 * allow users to turn on/off their camera, microphone or speaker

-<strong>Important Note</strong>

-To keep the demo simple, the Vidyo SDK sample creates a room "on demand" and provides you with a meetingURL so you can invite others to join.
-That is strictly for demo/evaluation purposes.
-In a real production setting, the room creation/meeting link generation functionality is handled by a backend VidyoPlatform component referred to as VidyoPortal.
-The VidyoPortal provides a web interface (and REST/SOAP APIs) for  creating meeting rooms, generating meeting links & moderating meetings.
-Please refer to [Vidyo Developer Platform](https://www.vidyo.com/develop-video-app-platform) for details.

 ## Running the Application using Twilio SDK

 Twilio Video API requires  API keys for authentication.